Rohann424/Secure-EC2-S3-Integration-using-IAM-Role/README.md

 Step 10 :
 I **Downloaded** the test file from S3 bucket to the EC2 instance.
 This confirms that the server **can read** data from storage.
+Reason why we use --recursive :- You will see all objects list

 ![Project Screenshot](step-10-file-downloaded-from-s3.png)